Psychedelic/cover-validator/README.md

 - How to get `signature` and `publicKey`:
   - `signature` is signed with the `canisterId` being the message.
   - You can refer to these documents: [Secp256k1](https://github.com/dfinity/keysmith) or [Ed25519](https://github.com/Psychedelic/dfx-key)
+- Cover validator and builder will update the build status for you to follow.
+You can only re-build your canister when the Cover builder finishes its job and updates the status to either Error or Success.
+If the Cover builder failed to update build status, you’ll have to wait **5 minutes** before rebuilding your canister.
+So make sure to fill your input correctly.

 ### Save a build config